zevv/nim-memory/nim-memory.md

 - FFI: Discussion and examples of passing data between C and Nim.

 This is a document in progress, any comments are much appreciated.
-The source can be found in github at https://github.com/zevv/nim-memory
+The source can be found on github at https://github.com/zevv/nim-memory